Atlas975/Notes/MediaCoding/ImageMatching/Harris_corner_detection.md

 ## Small motion assumption
 - Assumes that pixel shifts are so slight that the image's intensity change can be estimated using only the first-order gradient information
 - This avoids complex calculations for every possible small displacement.
-- Streamlines the algorithm by enabling the use of a linear approximation (Taylor expansion) for intensity changes, which significantly reduces speeds up the corner detection process
+- Streamlines the algorithm by enabling the use of a linear approximation (Taylor expansion) for intensity changes, which significantly speeds up the corner detection process

 $$\begin{equation}
 \begin{split}